darrenzou2000/Choose-Your-own-Adventure-Pirate/README.md

 ---

 ## [1b]
-The water get in the ship. they all seeking for help and decide jump in the water because the captain took the life jacket.
+The water begins to enter the ship.
+They're all seeking for help and decide jump to in the water because the captain took the life raft.

-**[2c]**They all drown
+**[2c]**They all drown.

-**[2d]**They only few survive.
+**[2d]**Only few survive.

 ---

 ## [2a]
 The crew mates follow the captain's orders without hesitation.
-One by one they went overboard.
+One by one they wet overboard.

 **[3a]** The commotion causes a crew mate to forget that he can't swim.
 He immediately starts panicking.